-- 10.3 As is recognised in the Westminster City Plan, the borough has some of the poorest air quality in the United Kingdom with concentrations of nitrogen dioxide (NO2) and particulates (PM2, and PM10) regularly exceeding guidelines which are set by the World Health Organisation (WHO) to protect human health.
+- 10.3 As is recognised in the Westminster City Plan, the borough has some of the poorest air quality in the United Kingdom with concentrations of nitrogen dioxide (NO2) and particulates (PM25 and PM10) regularly exceeding guidelines which are set by the World Health Organisation (WHO) to protect human health.
 Legally binding 'limit values' align to the WHO's NO2 guidelines and are set at about twice the guidelines for particulates.
 Knightsbridge suffers from particularly poor air quality.
-It is widely acknowledged that poor ambient air quality has led to thousands of premature deaths in London alone.
-Air pollution can cause disease from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma.
-Children who suffer poor air quality may have reduced lung capacity in adulthood.
+It is widely acknowledged that poor ambient air quality has led to thousands of premature deaths in London alone35.
+Air pollution can cause disease from stroke, heart disease, lung cancer, and both chronic and acute respiratory diseases, including asthma36.
+Children who suffer poor air quality may have reduced lung capacity in adulthood37.
 In addition, those on low incomes are often more at risk from the health impacts of air quality.
 Residents, workers, and visitors should have an atmosphere which is safe.
-Poor air quality also affects flora and fauna.
+Poor air quality also affects flora and fauna38.
 For these reasons development should seek to improve air quality, indoors and outdoors, wherever possible.
-Development which would lead to the significant deterioration of air quality above limit values is unlawful. - 10.4 Annual mean and hourly concentrations of NO2 in Brompton Road also far exceed the limit values in the Air Quality Standards Regulations 2010 and Directive 2008/50/EC on ambient air quality and cleaner air for Europe which have been in legislation since 1999 to be achieved by 1 January 2010.
-For example, annual mean concentrations of NO2 in Brompton Road were 80 micrograms per cubic metre (ug/m) in the year ending 31 December 2016 compared with the legal limit of 40 ug/m.
+Development which would lead to the significant deterioration of air quality above limit values is unlawful. - Annual mean and hourly concentrations of NO2 in Brompton Road also far exceed the limit values in the Air Quality Standards Regulations 2010 and Directive 2008/50/EC on ambient air quality and cleaner air for Europe which have been in legislation since 1999 to be achieved by 1 January 2010.
+For example, annual mean concentrations of NO2 in Brompton Road were 80 micrograms per cubic metre (ug/m3) in the year ending 31 December 2016 compared with the legal limit of 40 ug/m3.
 In addition, there were 262 exceedances of the NO2 hourly limit value in the same period compared with the legal limit of 18.
 The main sources of NO2 include diesel vehicles and gas heating and cooking.
 The Supreme Court has confirmed that limit values must be achieved as soon as possible and irrespective of cost.
-It is vital therefore that all steps are taken quickly to reduce emissions of oxides of nitrogen (NOx) (and PM2.5) through planning policy.
-The McCracken QC opinion, donated to the Forum by the Clean Air in London campaign, explains the position. - 10.5 There is evidence that developers would prefer to use electricity rather than boilers or combined heat and power units using fossil fuels to address their full energy needs.
-One developer told the Forum that its planning application had only included gas units in order to maximise sustainability points which perversely reward developers for installing decentralised power generation even in the most polluted places far exceeding limit values.
-Policy KBR35 seeks to address this matter by supporting energy efficiency and electricity use and offsetting the incentive to install decentralised fossil fuel units. - 10.6 Similarly, proposals should not deliberately expose people to the dangers of air pollution.
+It is vital therefore that all steps are taken quickly to reduce emissions of oxides of nitrogen (NO_x) (and PM{2.5}) through planning policy.
+The McCracken QC opinion, donated to the Forum by the Clean Air in London campaign, explains the position. - Similarly, proposals should not deliberately expose people to the dangers of air pollution.
 Tables and chairs outside restaurants, bars and cafés, particularly along Brompton Road, will potentially do this.
-Therefore, tables and chairs should only be permitted to be placed on the pavement if the WHO guideline for hourly exposure to NO2 is unlikely to be exceeded in that location i.e. 200 ug/m.
+Therefore, tables and chairs should only be permitted to be placed on the pavement if the WHO guideline for hourly exposure to NO2 is unlikely to be exceeded in that location i.e. 200 ug/m3.
 This policy addresses the possibility that customers might sit for more than one hour or make multiple visits.
-It also seeks to minimise staff exposure.
+It also seeks to minimise staff exposure. - 10.6 Policy KBR34 applies to all new development.